wateret/dagmem/README.md

 # Memory-efficient DAG Sheduling Challenge

 We have jobs to run with dependencies. (i.e. It is a directed acyclic graph.)
 The peak memory could vary by the order of execution.
-Since finding the optimal solution is NP-hard, let's find a decent solution in polynomial time.
+Since finding the optimal solution is NP-hard, let's find **a decent solution in polynomial time**.
+You can refer to any papers or algorithms.

 - Only one job can be executed at a time (No parallel execution)
 - The evaluator handles memory management